encukou/freezeyt/docs/config.md

 See [below](#example) for an example of what goes in the file.

-Instead of a file, you can also put the configuration in a Python dictionary and tell *freezeyt* to import it using the `-C/--import-config` argument.
+Instead of a file, you can also put the configuration in a Python dictionary and tell Freezeyt to import it using the `-C/--import-config` argument.
 Like the application to freeze, the argument takes the name of an importable module and the name of a variable in that module, separated by a colon.